 6).
 Derivatives and embedded derivatives are initially measured at fair value on the date of signing of the relevant contract and are subsequently measured at fair value.
 Derivative financial instruments with a positive fair value are recognized as an asset, and liabilities with a negative fair value are recognized as a liability.
 Except for derivative instruments that are designated as hedging instruments and are highly effective hedges, the fair value gains or losses will be based on the nature of the hedging relationship and will be recorded in profit or loss over the period of hedge accounting.
 Fairness of the remaining derivatives Changes in value are charged to profit or loss for the current period.
-For hybrid instruments containing embedded derivatives, if there are no financial assets or financial liabilities that are not designated as measured at fair value and their changes are charged to profit or loss for the current period, there is no close relationship between the embedded derivatives and the principal contract in terms of economic characteristics and risks.
-As with the embedded derivatives, the separately existing tools are in accordance with the definition of the derivatives.
+For hybrid instruments containing embedded derivatives, if there are no financial assets or financial liabilities that are not designated as measured at fair value and their changes are charged to profit or loss for the current period, there is no close relationship between the embedded derivatives.
 The embedded derivatives are split from the hybrid tools and processed as separate derivative financial instruments.
 If it is not possible to separately measure the embedded derivative instruments at the time of acquisition or on the subsequent balance sheet date, the entire hybrid instrument is designated as a financial asset or financial liability that is measured at its fair value and whose changes are charged to profit or loss for the current period.